Rick-8/Live-Long-And-Play/README.md

 ## Project Goal

 To create a fun and engaging game where each move is a strategic decision to outwit the computer and rise victorious!
-With future development, this website holds potential to incorporate pictures instead of text during gameplay and host other games, giving the user fun options for as long as needed.
+With future development, this website holds potential to incorporate pictures instead of text during game play and host other games, giving the user fun options for as long as needed.

 ## Target Audience